A landing theorem for entire functions with bounded post-singular sets: Periodic filaments land

 \begin{claim} There is a finite collection $\FF$ of fundamental domains with the following property.
 Every address $\s\in\mathcal{S}_z$ contains some element of $\FF$ infinitely many times. \end{claim} \begin{subproof} Let $\FF$ consist of all fundamental domains $F$ such that either $\overline{D}\cap \overline{F}\neq\emptyset$, or $z\in F$.
 Clearly $\FF$ is finite.
 Suppose that $\s = F_0 F_1 F_2 \dots$ is such that $F_n\notin \overline{F}$ for $n\geq n_0$.
 Then $\sigma^{n_0}(\s)$ is of disjoint type, and $z\notin F_{n_0} \supset f^{n_0}(\overline{G_{\s}})$.
 In particular, $\s$ does not land at $z$.

 So any address in $\mathcal{S}_z$ contains infinitely many entries from $\FF$; since the latter set is finite, at least one of these is itself repeated infinitely many times. \end{subproof}

-Since $f$ maps a neighborhood of $z$ diffeomorphically into another neighborhood of $z$, $f$ preserves the cyclic order of these $G_{\s}$ at $z$.
-As remarked at the end of Section~\ref{sec:cyclicorder}, this implies that $f$ also preserves the cyclic order of these dreadlocks at $\infty$.
+Since $f$ maps a neighborhood of $z$ to another neighborhood of $z$ as an orientation-preserving homeomorphism, it preserves the cyclic order of the filaments landing at $z$.
+As remarked at the end of Section~\ref{sec:cyclicorder}, this implies that $f$ also preserves the cyclic order of these filaments at $\infty$.
 In other words, the shift map $\sigma\colon \mathcal{S}_z \to \mathcal{S}_z$ is injective and preserves the cyclic order of addresses on $\mathcal{S}_z$.

 Recall that $\s^0$ is a fixed address, say $\s^0 = F^0 F^0 F^0 \dots$.
 Hence $\sigma$ also preserves the (linear) order $<$, where $\s < \tilde{\s}$ means that $\s^0\prec \s \prec \tilde{\s}$ in the cyclic ordering.
 So if $\s = F_0 F_1 F_2\dots$ is an element of $\mathcal{S}_z$, then $(\sigma^n(\s))_{n=0}^{\infty}$ is monotone.
 If $F\in\FF$ is the domain from the claim above, then we clearly must have $F_n = F$ for all sufficiently large $n$.
 By injectivity of $\sigma$, we conclude that $\s = F F F \dots$ is itself a fixed address.
-As $\FF$ is finite, the proof is complete.} \end{proof}
+As $\FF$ is finite, the proof is complete. \end{proof}

-\begin{rmk} Recall that we defined dreadlocks only for maps with bounded postsingular sets, and landing of dreadlocks only for dreadlocks at bounded addresses.
+\begin{rmk} Recall that we defined filaments only for maps with bounded postsingular sets, and landing of filaments only for filaments at bounded addresses.
 This allows us to state the lemma in the above simple form, which is all that will be required for the purpose of our main results.